feshie/docs/README.md

 * Connect usb cable to build PC
 * Run " make TARGET=z1-feshie z1-coap.upload " from mountainsensing/z1-coap

-There are typically MAKE shellscripts which do this in each major dir to avoid cold/battery/finger issues ;-)
+There are typically MAKE shellscripts which do this for muntjac/ms2s in each major dir to avoid cold/battery/finger issues ;-)

-z1-coap-config-defaults.h can be used to pre-configure the node
+z1-coap-config-defaults.h can be used to pre-configure the node.
+Note power boards are all id 22

 Normally 1200s interval

 ## Miscellaneous
-The z1-nothing / remote-nothing projects can be used to just test networking or as a basis for running other tests/experiments that don't need our code. -nothing nodes can also be used as "dumb" routing nodes in a pinch.
+The z1-nothing / remote-nothing projects can be used to just test networking or as a basis for running other tests/experiments that don't need our code. -nothing nodes can also be used as routing nodes with no sensors.
 These are built in the same way as z1-coap but with z1-nothing.upload or remote-nothing.upload instead of z1-coap.upload.